arikunco/Data-Science-Skill/README.md

 Coding, Statistics, and Business are the important skills needed to be real Data Scientists.
 With additional visualization and legal skills, you will be much more complete.

-Maybe you are confused, where do I start start.
-I compile some of the free and paid courses/books that you can refer to.
+Maybe you are confused, where do you start.
+I compile few free and paid courses/books that you can refer to.
 Please complete at least one from the following parts.

 ## 1. Visualization
 - Option 1 (Paid) : Tableau 10 A-Z Hands On Tableau: https://www.udemy.com/tableau10/